 (Image Source: via Brightpattern.com)

-Bhadauria and his colleagues (2011) conducted a study on security issues in cloud computing and found that security should be provided at different levels such as network level, host level, application level, and data level.
+Bhadauria and his colleagues (2011) conducted a study on cloud computing security and found that security should be provided at different levels such as network level, host level, application level, and data level.

 Network Level Security: All data on the network need to be secured.
 Strong network traffic encryption techniques such as Secure Socket Layer (SSL) and the Transport Layer Security (TLS) can be used to prevent leakage of sensitive information.
 Several key security elements such as data security, data integrity, authentication and authorization, data confidentiality, web application security, virtualization vulnerability, availability, backup, and data breaches should be carefully considered to keep the cloud up and running continuously.